a2i2/mining-data-science-repositories/README.md

 * The `symlink_input` task will create symlinks within the `input` folder to the `input_drive`.

-* The `output` directory holds metrics and the final analysis results (Under 5 GB when compressed, so can be shared easily).
+* The `output` directory holds metrics and the final analysis results (2 GB when compressed, shared on Figshare).

 # GitHub Access Token